dala318/nordpool_planner/README.md

 ### Static

-> **WORK IN PROGRESS**: This version of entity is still not completed, has limitation is that it does not account for hours already used.
+> **WORK IN PROGRESS**: This version of entity is still not fully tested, may need some more work to work properly.

 Optional parameters `var_end_hour_entity` ("") and `split_hours` (false).
 Default values in parenthesis.